Sjlver/sosp2015-notes/history_day/09network_and_os.md

 Some papers came out of this:

-- The structuring of systems using upcalls
+- The structuring of systems using upcalls (1985)
-- Hashed and hierarchical timing wheels (timers that wouldn't take longer to set than the time it took to send a packet)
+- Hashed and Hierarchical Timing Wheels: Data Structures for the Efficient Implementation of a Timer Facility (1987)
+  Timers that took constant time to set, instead of O(number of timers).
-- An analysis of TCP processing overhead (Counted assembly instructions for various operations.
-For example, receiving an ACK turned out to be more expensive than receiving the data...)
+- An analysis of TCP processing overhead (1989) Counted assembly instructions for various operations.
+For example, receiving an ACK turned out to be more expensive than receiving the data...

 Some insights, too:

-- "Damn, speed of light is not on Moore's law curve"
+- "Damn, speed of light is not on Moore's law curve."

 ### The recurring structural issue